About SMC ES

 Video file

-SMC Spain provides resources for journalists, the research community and heads of communication to cover news when the science hits the headlines.
+The SMC Spain provides resources for journalists, researchers and press officers, to help enhance news coverage when science hits the headlines.

 The 5Ws + 1 of the SMC